ngzengdi/Hotel-recommender-using-reviews/readme.md

 By considering the audience and primary and secondary stakeholders, this project can deliver a valuable service that meets the needs of travelers while creating value for stakeholders.

 ### Timeline
-by 06 May finish the scraping
+06 May finish the scraping

-by 13 May complete the EDA and Modeling
+13 May complete the EDA and Modeling

-by 20 May finish the report write
+20 May finish the report write

-23May is the f
+23May will be the start of the first presentation